CDA(LEGAL) - OTHER REVENUES: INVESTMENTS

-"Eligible project" has the meaning assigned by Government Code 1371.001 (regarding issuance of obligations for certain public improvements).
+"Eligible project" has the meaning assigned by Government Code 1371.001 (issuance of obligations for certain public improvements).

 "Corporate bond" means a senior secured debt obligation issued by a domestic business entity and rated not lower than "AA-" or the equivalent by a nationally recognized investment rating firm.
 The term does not include a debt obligation that, on conversion, would result in the holder becoming a stockholder or shareholder in the entity, or any affiliate or subsidiary of the entity, that issued the debt obligation, or is an unsecured debt obligation.
 Gov't Code 2256.0204(a)

-The board shall adopt by resolution a written investment policy regarding the investment of its funds and funds under its control.
+The board shall adopt by rule, order, ordinance, or resolution, as appropriate, a written investment policy regarding the investment of its funds and funds under its control.
 The investment policies must primarily emphasize safety of principal and liquidity and must address investment diversification, yield, and maturity and the quality and capability of investment management.
 The policies must include: